BATMAN FAMILY #1

 Dick Grayson is in town because he is Bab's Congressional aide, drives her car for her and general helps around the office.
 When Benedict Arnold appears suddenly and attacks her while she is recording a one-minute video presentation on the historical crimes of the infamous general, Grayson tries to intervene, with the General reacting:

-No one will ever see the despicable display this snip of a a girl has put on!
+No one will ever see the despicable display this snip of a girl has put on!
 For 200 years the name Benedict Arnold has lived in infamy, today that will end!...You are a brazen young man !
 Do not let it be your undoing!"

 Arnold knocks both Babs and Grayson onto their tuchases and then is satisfied merely to ram his sword through the video camera where the recording was being made, then using the fire that emits from his sword he sets the video tape on the floor on fire, saying: